 With most Round 2 MBA application deadlines not quite here yet, you still have (some) time to sharpen up your candidacy for business school.
-Here are seven ways you can boost your odds of admission to your target MBA program(s).
+In this post, we share advice on how to increase your odds of being accepted to your target MBA program(s).

-The first rule of choosing a recommender is finding someone who will really be your champion—someone who will talk about you in the most positive light and explain how you are a great professional, leader, and all-around person.
+The first rule of choosing a recommender is to find an individual who will be a strong champion for you and your candidacy—someone who will talk about you in the most positive light and explain how you are a great professional, leader, and all-around person.
 Who your recommender is and what title they hold are of secondary importance.
-Therefore, the manager who knows you best is the person who should write your recommendation, rather than the high-powered partner or company CEO.
-Some applicants might need to choose two people from the same workplace (making sure they do not repeat anything the other one writes).
-And if letting anyone know that you are about to leave your company to pursue your MBA might damage your career, you will need to find someone outside the firm to be your recommender.
+Therefore, the manager who knows you and your work well is the better choice to write your recommendation than a high-powered partner or the company CEO.
+Some applicants might need to choose two people from the same workplace (making sure that neither one repeats anything the other has written).
+And if letting anyone know that you are about to leave your company to pursue an MBA might damage your career, you will need to find someone outside the firm to be your recommender.
 To ensure that you make the smartest choices when deciding who will write your recommendations, start talking to your potential recommenders now.

 At this point, you might be done taking standardized tests, or you could still be struggling with this element of the application process.
-If you belong to this latter group, now is the time to determine your test-taking strategy and get this task done.
-If you have taken a GMAT course and gotten tutoring, but the GMAT is still not working out for you, consider switching to the GRE.
+If you belong to this latter group, now is the time to determine your test-taking strategy and get this task behind you.
+If you have taken a GMAT preparation course and gotten tutoring, but you are still not getting the GMAT scores you need, consider switching to the GRE.
 (You can take a free diagnostic test to determine whether you like the GRE or might perform better on it.)
 If the GRE is not a better fit for you, look into taking the Executive Assessment (EA) instead.
-However, be aware that only a handful of schools accept the EA, so make sure to check whether any of your target programs do.
+However, be aware that only a handful of schools accept the EA, so make sure to check whether any of your target programs do before moving forward with the test.
 Your final option could be a test waiver.
-If your undergraduate transcript includes some strong quantitative coursework or you currently have an analytical job, you might just qualify for a waiver and be able to skip the test taking altogether.
+If your undergraduate transcript includes some strong quantitative coursework; you have an advanced certification, such as a Chartered Accountant, Certified Public Accountant, or CFA charter; or you currently have an analytical job, you might just qualify for a waiver and be able to skip the test taking altogether.

 We see very few transcripts that do not have at least one or two blemishes, so you probably do not need to worry if yours is not picture perfect.
 However, if your GPA is notably below your target school’s average, you would likely benefit from taking some specific actions to demonstrate your academic abilities (especially if you have not been able to master the GMAT or GRE).
 Taking an online course—and specifically, one that buttresses your quantitative knowledge—is a good idea.
 Consider, for example, “Math for Management” through Berkeley Extension or Harvard Business School’s “Credential of Readiness” (CORe) course, which is the gold standard for individuals wanting to prepare themselves for the rigors of the business school classroom.